Rozelle Yard

 Rozelle Yard was a goods railway yard in Rozelle, New South Wales, Australia.
-It was one of two major yards on the Metropolitan Goods line, the other being in Darling Harbour.
-Since heavy rail traffic ceased, part of the site has been redeveloped into a light rail depot and maintenance facility.
-The site of the former yard is currently being redeveloped into the Rozelle Interchange.
+It was one of two major yards on the Rozelle–Darling Harbour Goods Line, the other being in Darling Harbour.
+After heavy rail traffic ceased, part of the site was redeveloped into the Lilyfield Maintenance Depot of Sydney Light Rail.
+Other parts of the former yard were redeveloped into Rozelle Interchange and the Rozelle Parklands.

 History

 By 1908, goods traffic on the line to Darling Harbour and the neighbouring suburban lines had become excessive, with 592 wagons arriving each day and 512 being dispatched.
 It was decided to construct the Metropolitan Goods line from Sefton to Darling Harbour via Enfield, Dulwich Hill and Rozelle, with extensions to Botany and the State Abattoirs at Homebush Bay.
 The initial scheme, approved by the Parliamentary Committee on Public Works, approved the initial line from Dulwich Hill to Darling Harbour.
 To avoid an opening rail bridge alongside the existing Glebe Island Bridge, a circuitous route was built around Rozelle Bay through Pyrmont.
 The proposal, which included two tunnels under Pyrmont and Glebe, was approved on 23 November 1914, and the line opened on 23 January 1922.
-A branch line from the yard served White Bay Power Station.
+A branch line from the yard served the White Bay Power Station and White Bay.
 The yard was electrified in September 1967.

 In January 1996, the Lilyfield to Central section of the Metropolitan Goods line closed.
 Much of the alignment was reutilised by the Inner West Light Rail that opened to Wentworth Park in August 1997 and was extended to Lilyfield in August 2000.
+The stop serving Lilyfield was built adjacent to the rail yards.
 The yard saw a considerable decline in traffic throughout the 2000s, becoming overgrown and being used only intermittently for storage of disused passenger and freight carriages.
 Traffic on the line ceased in 2009 and the yard fell out of use.